This function plots posterior empirical quantiles for a series-specific smooth term

 integer

-specifying the number of bins group the covariate into when plotting partial residuals.
+specifying the number of bins to group the covariate into when plotting partial residuals.
 Setting this argument too high can make for messy plots that are difficult to interpret, while setting it too low will likely mask some potentially useful patterns in the partial residuals.
 Default is25

 - realisations